BIM October 09, 2025

 • The only way to receive such information is to request a personalized quotation.

 Verity is a small but effective clash detection solution.
 It does not offer a lot of unique or unusual features by itself, but its overall capabilities are rather impressive, with clash detection, data centralization, and software integrations all included in the base package.
-Verity also does not slack when it comes to including details in reports, and its verification capabilities are suitable for many different types of object, from MEP systems to regular walls and floors.
+Verity also does not slack when it comes to including details in reports, and its verification capabilities are suitable for many different types of object, from MEP (mechanical, electrical, and plumbing) systems to regular walls and floors.

 Fuzor